c4tom/DreamDevBox/docs/getting-started/start-the-devilbox.rst

    host> docker-compose up

-Open Devilbox intranet
+Open DreamDevBox intranet
 ======================

-Once ``docker-compose up`` has finished and all or the selected container are up and running, you can visit the Devilbox intranet with your favorite Web browser at http://localhost or http://127.0.0.1 (https://localhost or https://127.0.0.1 respectively).
+Once ``docker-compose up`` has finished and all or the selected container are up and running, you can visit the DreamDevBox intranet with your favorite Web browser at http://localhost or http://127.0.0.1 (https://localhost or https://127.0.0.1 respectively).

 The Intranet start page will also show you all running and failed containers: